 This time of year people come out of their winter slump and try to get their bodies ready for the beach.
 While I am all for people being healthy, there are a number of tricks and scams out there that claim to help you lose weight fast.
 Not only can these waste of time and money, but some are actually harmful to your health.

-Recently, a friend of Kim Kardashian has informed National Enquirer that she has been removing her teeth to make her cheeks more pronounced and her face slimmer.
+Recently, a news article stated that many were removing teeth to make cheeks more pronounced and face slimmer.
 First off is this true, and if so is this a harmless quick fix for a slimmer face?

 Pulling Your Teeth Out Won’t Give You a Slimmer Face